 The optimal dosage of sulbutiamine varies from person to person.
 It’s important to consider factors like tolerance level and the effects of long-term use when deciding on your ideal daily dose.

-For most people, sulbutiamine dosage ranges between 200-600 mg per day.
-This dosage is usually split into two doses for optimal absorption and effectiveness.
+For most people, the recommended sulbutiamine dosage ranges between 200-600 mg per day, which should be split into two doses for optimal absorption and effectiveness, with a morning dose to increase energy and focus and an afternoon dose to maintain these benefits.

 - A morning dose helps kickstart your day with increased energy and focus.